simonpannek/kowalski/README.md

 [minimal permissions invite link](https://discord.com/oauth2/authorize?client_id=815239326811947038&scope=bot&permissions=268774464).

-If you are using the minimal permissions invite link, make sure the custom role of the bot is ordered above all roles the bot should be able to manage.
-(Otherwise it won't be able to assign them to the users.)
+If you are using the minimal permissions invite link, make sure the custom role of the bot is ordered above all roles the bot should be able to manage (Otherwise it won't be able to assign them to the users).

+Once connected write `!setup` for instructions how to set up the bot on your server.

 ## Run locally